-Kale massaged with a cheesy, but dairy-free (so more of a nutritional yeasty kale salad 😉 ) dressing with lots of lemon, fresh garlic, dijon mustard, and some other seasonings.
+This Cheesy Lemon Massaged Kale Salad boasts kale, massaged with a cheesy (but dairy-free so rather a nutritional yeasty kale salad 😉 ) dressing with lots of lemon, fresh garlic, dijon mustard, and a few other seasonings.

-It holds up great as well, so make a big batch and nosh on it for a few days!
-Although, fair warning, no matter how much I make I always end up eating it all in one sitting… but you could make a really big batch then, and you’d be set!
+Ready in just 10 minutes and holds up great in the fridge, so make a big batch and nosh on it for a few days.
+Although, fair warning, no matter how much I make I always end up eating it all in one sitting… but you could make a really big batch then, and you’d be set.

 3 Tips for making this without measurements: